mikecokina/elisa/README.rst

 There are also such informations stored in "elisa home" in json file, so you are able to parse and work with each previous run.

+:note: just beware, there was no bias added to data in case of mcmc fitting and
+       this is a reason why error of params is close to zero

 Binary Stars Radial Light Fitting
 ---------------------------------